Tuesday, 28 October 2025

 Tommy Anderson felt every one of his 90 years as he pushed himself up in his hospital bed to welcome his visitors.
 Getting old was no fun, even his bones seemed to ache.
 His grandson, Aiden, had brought his 8-year-old son up to cheer Tommy up and it had the desired effect.
 ‘Alright, granda?’
 Aiden smiled, ‘guess where Junior and I are off to the morra?’
 Old Tommy shrugged, ‘no idea, son.’
 As Junior picked at Tommy’s grapes, Aiden grinned, ‘he’s coming wi me tae his first derby match.’
 Old Tommy smiled, ‘that’s great, but just make sure you look after him.
 That lot can take defeat badly.
 Brendan’s got the team playing well, so hopefully the wee guy sees a good result.’
 Aiden nodded, ‘aye, we’ll be oan the supporters’ bus so it’ll be cool.’

 A nurse appeared at this point and checked the chart on a clipboard at the end of his bed.
 ‘Morning, Mr Anderson.
 How are we today?’
 Tommy smiled, ‘aye, no bad, hen.
 Might need tae give the marathon a miss this year though.’
 She smiled at his joke, ‘and who is this young man?’
 Tommy looked at Junior, ‘that’s my great-grandson.
-He’s off to the big game with his da on Sunday.’
+He’s off to the big game with his da tomorrow.’
 ‘Good,’ she smiled.
 ‘I hope he enjoys it.’
 Her time in casualty had taught her that these particular games were not events that the staff there enjoyed as their caseload more than doubled.

 After she left, Tommy and his grandson chatted quietly about life, football and his illness.
 ‘What was the doc saying?’
 Aiden asked, his face a little more serious.
 Tommy Anderson looked at his great grandson before replying to Aiden, ‘let’s just say I’m in injury time and leave it at that, son.’
 Aiden nodded, appreciating his grandfather hadn’t spoken too bluntly in front of Junior.
 He remembered when Tommy was a younger man and they’d attend games together.
 He loved Celtic and had passed that love on to his son and grandson.
 ‘What was your first Rangers game?’
 Junior suddenly asked.
 Tommy smiled at the fresh-faced youngster.
 ‘It was a long time ago, son.
 1938 if I recall.
 Celtic beat Rangers 6-2.’
 The boy’s eyes widened, ‘six two!
 That must have been brilliant.’
 Old Tommy smiled, ‘oh it was, Malky McDonald and Johnny Crum ripped them apart.
 What a forward line we had then; Delaney, McDonald, Crum, Divers, Murphy.’